 Effective July 1, 2018, pursuant to 40-6-241(c), all drivers operating a motor vehicle on any highway of this state are prohibited from:

 - Holding or supporting, with any part of the body, a wireless telecommunications device or stand-alone electronic device.

 - Writing, sending or reading any text-based communication, including a text message, instant message, e-mail or internet data.

 - Watching, recording, or broadcasting a video or movie.

-The fine for a first conviction under this new law(40-6-241(c) is $50.00 with 1 point assesed against your driving record.
-The fine is $100.00 and 2 points for a second conviction and $150.00 and 3 points for three or more conviction.
-The fines for a 2nd or 3rd offense only apply when date of a 2nd or 3rd conviction takes place within 24 months of the date of the first conviction.
+The fine for a first conviction under this new law(40-6-241(c) is $50.00 with 1 point assessed against your driving record.
+The fine is $100.00 and 2 points for a second conviction and $150.00 and 3 points for three or more convictions.
+The fines for a 2nd or 3rd offense only apply when the date of a 2nd or 3rd conviction takes place within 24 months of the date of the first conviction.

-If you receive a ticket for a violation of the new Georgia distracted driving laws, call the Fortas Law Group now at 404-933-1153 for a free, no obligation consultation.
+If you receive a ticket for a violation of the new Georgia distracted driving laws, call Georgia Traffic Lawyers now at 404-933-1153 for a free, no obligation consultation.